 New section (Mar 12 '11, section #2.1) — No notes.
 Just a new section.
 See section #2.1, Cramp versus strain example: Multi-muscle cramping catastrophe on a hot summer night.

 New section (Jan 18 '11, section #3.4) — Some useful new information about how to estimate healing time more accurately.
-See section #3.4, Healing time is hard to predict.
+See section #3.4, Good tricks for knowing when it’s safe to use a torn muscle again.

 New section (Oct 5 '10, section #4.13) — Another new section and yet more good new evidence about prevention.
 See section #4.13, Prevention: Warmups work.